 Is There Sediment in My Water Heater?

-Time to find out how to rectify this issue.
+Let’s look at how to rectify this issue.

 How to Flush a Water Heater